Sex toy: Health, safety, and privacy concerns

+With the rise of smart sex toys, so did concerns surrounding unwanted tracking or hacking that could occur due to database and API issues.
+In 2016, the security software company Trend Micro demonstrated that some Internet-connected electronic sex toys are vulnerable to cyberattacks, thus creating the field of onion dildonics.
+The ethical, legal, and privacy concerns are an area of active research by Sarah Jamie Lewis, amongst others.
+She warns that sex toys are just as vulnerable to malware as any other device, so manufacturers and companies should be more transparent about their data collection policies in order to protect users.

 Care

 Cleaning sex toys is also very important for sexual health and sex toy safety.
 Cleaning them will avoid the potential of bacterial infection, transmission of STIs (if shared), or pregnancy (if sperm is present on the toy).
 Porous sex toys (ridged, flexible, soft and squishy) are difficult to clean and can hide bacteria that multiply and harm the human body.
 Non-porous toys are easier to clean, making them less potentially harmful.
 When cleaning sex toys, always use warm water and unscented anti-bacterial soap.